KirkCorwin/neat-checklist/README.md

 - **Undo support**: Revert recent changes.
 - **Responsive design**: Works on desktop and mobile.
 - **Dark mode support**
-- **Export / copy**: Export your checklist or copy it to the clipboard.
+- **Export / copy**: Export your checklist or copy it to the clipboard in serialized format which can be parsed by the input box.

 ## How It Works